nanovms/ops-documentation/basic_usage.md

 #### Load vs Run
 While both of these commands are used to execute code, there is a big difference when you would choose to run one rather than the other.
-For `ops run`, you would use this command to run compiled code.
+For `ops run`, you would use this command to run compiled code (executable machine code).
 So, for example, any golang code that you may run, you'd use this command.
 Any code that is compiled at runtime, you would use `ops load`.
 An example of languages where you'd use this are nodejs or php.
 Each supported language for `ops load`, will have a corresponding package.
 To see a list of available packages, run `ops list`.

 ## Run a NodeJS script